AndrewDTR/uw-cal-generator/README.md

 The backend, using Express, is responsible for displaying the dynamic information on the page (current semester, start date, end date, and academic breaks) and generating the `.ics` file with the corresponding events.
 It uses [this lovely npm package called ical-generator](https://www.npmjs.com/package/ical-generator) to create the events.
 On my VPS, I use pm2 to run it.

-To exclude certain dates, the frontend and backend the `backend\dates.json`.
+To exclude certain dates, the backend uses (and exposes through the API) the `backend\dates.json` file.
 It uses the following format:

 ```json
 {